teradici/deploy/dev/domain-controller/README.md

  * Publicly available binaries
  * One or more user applications
  * ARM Templates
- * External data stores (CAM provides a data storage account for all virtual hardrives)
+ * External data stores (CAM creates a data storage account for all virtual hardrives.)
- * Keyvault (This contains the required authentication credentials securely)
+ * Keyvault (This securely contains the required authentication credentials.)

 The following image gives an outline of the CAM POC Architecture: